biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 -   You can **ask a question** at any time, by speaking or typing in the Zoom chat.

--   You can generally come early or stay late for **troubleshooting** but also for questions related to your research.
+-   You can come up to 15 minutes early or stay late for **troubleshooting** and perhaps a question related to your research.

 More general notes:

 -   If you can, read or skim the relevant (part of the) chapter before each session, especially if you're very new to the material.
 But we'll always try to present it in such a way that does not assume you've read it.

 -   We try to make each session **as stand-alone as possible**, and don't require you to know anything.
-That said, if you missed one or more sessions, you'll get more out of the next ones if you read the intermediate chapters.
+That said, if you missed one or more sessions, you'll get more out of the next ones if you try to catch up with the material.

 -   We **record** the whole-group parts of the Zoom call, and share the recordings only with Code Club participants.